 Riger Hawk is a bard, which one would think would be useless in an action game, but he holds his own thanks to a weapon called an “elastic spetum”, which is a sort of multi-headed spear that fires out shadow duplicates of itself.
 As a bonus, he’s also immune to poison.
 Finally, there’s Kirikaze the ninja, who attacks with shurikens.

 The levels are presented with an isometric perspective, though your character can move in all eight directions.
 There are treasure chests everywhere, which grant assorted items.
 Most are just for score, but some can temporarily improve your speed, strength, or defense.
 There’s also a magic meter, which slowly grows as you dispose of enemies.
-All of the characters can actually wield magic, not just the wizard, though the spells they’re able to use are different.
+All of the characters can actually wield magic, not just the wizard.
 These are indicated by the book above the magic meter, which flips through the spell pages automatically, so you need to wait until it brings up the magic you want to use.

 Once fully charged, you can press the secondary button to cast it, which will temporarily change your form and give yourself new attacks.
 You can turn yourself into a ball of flame to set things on fire, or a tornado to toss bad guys into the sky.
 Less typical magic includes turning yourself into a Medusa head to change enemies into a stone; a giant rat, which is stronger than you’d think considering you also control a small army of rodent companions; a boulder, which struggles with its own weight when it tries to move but can cause damaging earthquakes by jumping; and a treasure chest, which will spit out a handful of bonus items.
 However, despite changing form, you’re still vulnerable to enemy attacks, so they all feel underpowered compared to how much you need to charge up to activate them.